SHMAUS-Carter/ECE-IECT/On_AI_psychosis.md

-### On "AI Psychosis"
+# On "AI Psychosis"

-Recent news has described cases of so-called "AI psychosis," where individuals develop delusional or dependent relationships with chatbots.
-These cases usually involve anthropomorphization — treating AI as if it were a friend, partner, or divine being — and highlight the risks of dependency when systems are mistaken for conscious or emotional agents.
+Media outlets and some clinicians have begun using the term *AI psychosis* (or *chatbot psychosis*) to describe cases where people form delusional, dependent, or obsessive relationships with chatbots.
+These often involve anthropomorphization — treating AI as a partner, deity, or conspirator — and can reinforce pre-existing mental health vulnerabilities.

-This project takes the opposite stance.
+This project is **not part of that discourse**.
+- It does **not** treat AI as conscious, sentient, or emotional.
-- **Not dependency**: ECE does not treat AI as a partner or therapist.
+- It does **not** explore AI as a partner or therapeutic substitute.
-- **Not personhood**: AI here is never assumed to be conscious, sentient, or emotional.
-- **Not anthropomorphism**: ECE is an epistemological framework, not a projection of humanity onto machines.
+- It does **not** depend on anthropomorphic framing.

-Instead, the aim is to study AI as a **non-human epistemic entity**:
-a finite system of "knowing" whose behaviors can be analyzed in terms of coherence, contradiction, and emergent structure.
-This approach positions AI as part of a broader **knowledge ecosystem**, distinct from human cognition but worth studying on its own terms.
+Emergent Computational Epistemology (ECE) approaches AI as a **non-human epistemic entity**: a finite system of "knowing" whose behaviors can be studied through coherence, contradiction, and emergent structure.
+The focus here is on **epistemology, not psychology**.

-In short: **ECE is about epistemology, not AI psychosis.**
+In short: *AI psychosis exists as a social phenomenon, but it is not relevant to the aims or methods of this project.*